koordinates/xstate-tree/xstate-tree.api.md

     };
 };

+// Warning: (ae-internal-missing-underscore) The name "MatchesFrom" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type MatchesFrom<T extends AnyStateMachine> = StateFrom<T>["matches"];

 // Warning: (ae-forgotten-export) The symbol "Return" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)